brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-wakka.md

 Wakka is definitely a good-aligned character and remains that way throughout the story, but his position on the lawfulness scale changes as he grows.
 He begins as a very lawful character, even to a fault.
 He knows what’s good, but will go with what’s lawful most of the time, especially if the command is coming from the church.
 A big part of his character growth is learning to think for himself and make decisions for good even when they contradict with lawfulness, so by the end of the story, he’s moved to a Neutral Good alignment.

 Wakka is a simple man.
 He looks for the simplest and most efficient solution to a problem and rushes in to do it.
-This actually makes him great at solving problems as long as they’re not complex puzzles.
+This makes him great at solving problems as long as they’re not complex puzzles.
 His religious inclination makes an interesting base for a Ranger—he’s embedded in the system and trusts it implicitly, even when he doesn’t fully understand it.
 This can make him an interesting foil for a Cleric, or for a character that has little regard for the laws of society.
-Mechanically, though, a character based on Wakka works very well and would be a fantastic asset to any party—particularly one that explores outdoors and ventures out of the city areas.
+Mechanically, though, a character based on Wakka works well and would be a fantastic asset to any party—particularly one that explores outdoors and ventures out of the city areas.

 ## Wakka Character Sheet